aluuu/spatial_index/INSTALL.md

-This is the INSTALL file for the SpatialIndex distribution.
+This is the INSTALL file for the spatial_index distribution.

 This package uses OASIS to generate its build system.
 See section OASIS for full information.